 Q. How does temperature affect herbicide efficacy?

-Q. What methods might you use when controlling aquatic weeds
+Q. What methods might you use when controlling aquatic weeds in flowing water?

 Q. What kind of soil has greater capacities for binding herbicides?